kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### Publish a WIP draft

-> Draft pull request intented for getting timely feedback before too much implementation has been done.
+> Draft pull request intended for getting timely feedback before too much implementation has been done.

 We encourage contributors to publish a draft pull request with a WIP implementation of their issue to get feedback.
 This can advantageously be done before tests are written.
 By doing this misunderstandings and issues can be tackled early on; here they are often easier to correct.
 If this is not done, they might not be discovered until the code-review.
 Tests might have to be changed.
 So therefore we encourage contributors to use the opportunity to get some timely feedback.